 If you would like to hear me elaborate a bit more on my own process, you can find links to a couple of interviews conducted recently with me on my website at: https://alexschumacherart.com/about/.
 Drop me a line from the contact page if you have any other questions, complaints, or declarations of lust.

-Bread Crumbs from the Void will return in two weeks, when joy and orgies will once again reign supreme and I will run down the basics of killer comedic writing.
+Bread Crumbs from the Void will return in two weeks, when I will spew incoherently about influences in the world around us, literary and otherwise.
 Until next time, keep scribbling you freaks.

 Stalk Alex online: